Actipro/Avalonia-Controls/Documentation/topics/index.md

 ![Screenshot](themes/images/welcome.png)

-[Actipro Themes](themes/index.md) ensures that a great consistent visual appearance is applied to all controls within your application, regardless of whether they are Actipro Avalonia UI control products or native Avalonia UI controls.
+[Actipro Themes](themes/index.md) ensures that a great consistent visual appearance is applied to all controls within your application, regardless of whether they are Actipro Avalonia control products or native Avalonia controls.

 ### Shared Library

 ![Screenshot](shared/images/welcome.png)

-The [Actipro Shared Library](shared/index.md) is a common control library referenced by all our Actipro Avalonia UI controls.
+The [Actipro Shared Library](shared/index.md) is a common control library referenced by all our Actipro Avalonia controls.
 It contains several very useful controls, components, value converters, and utilities that can be used in your projects.

 ### Core Library